KatEvF/EWT/README.md

 # EWT
 Emergency Weather Transmitter

+Note the majority of our software is cloud based using Microsoft Azure, please contact an owner for access due to authentication codes.

 ## Inspiration
 To connect remote locations and bring them information and technology that would otherwise not be available
 ## What it does